 Mint chocolate chip has always been one of my favorite flavors (especially when it comes to ice cream).
-And I felt it necessary to expand my list of Paleo protein balls...
-So, here we are with these Mint Chocolate Energy Bites.
+There's nothing that excites my taste buds quite like the combination of mint and chocolate.

-- high in protein - made with Vital Proteins collagen peptides
+- high in protein - made with collagen peptides

-- taste incredible - nothing beats that mint-chocolate combo
+- incredible flavor - nothing beats that mint-chocolate combo

 - vanilla extract